 Last year we introduced a programme of health education and girl empowerment, for both the pupils and their families.
 This included the introduction of our monthly bag project using Ruby cups, an initiative which proved highly successful.
 During the last year there have been regular sewing workshops in the UK and over the next year we hope to make the project locally sustainable with donated sewing machines being used to teach the girls and their mothers the necessary skills.

 Our campaign for 2016 was to make Nayamba School 100% complete as a primary school and we guaranteed 100% of your donations to achieve this.
 See our video for more information.
 Through fundraising and grants, £90,000 was raised to create 5 classrooms, houses for teachers and a sanitation block.

 In 2016 we launched a campaign where you could become a HERO for Nayamba School, and children from all over Devon found creative ways to raise at least £53 each and together they raise the £5000 needed to build a whole classroom at the school.
-In return they received a certificate of thanks from the School and their name now appears on a plaque in the classroom that they helped to build.
-They also received a photo of the classroom and the children who can now learn in it.
+Their names now appears on a plaque in the classroom that they helped to build.

-We are continuing to work hard in order to raise sufficient funds to give every single child in Nayamba School a hot, nutritious meal, each and every day.
-Initially, we set the food programme up to run for a whole year, using some of the funds that we had raised to provide staff to cook and serve the food and clean up afterwards.
-Also, the cooking and serving equipment and the food itself which is a porridge that is enriched with all the minerals and vitamins that a growing child needs to be healthy.
+We continue to work hard to give every single child in Nayamba School a hot, nutritious meal, each and every day.
+Initially, we set the food programme up to run for a whole year.
 We now need to maintain the running of this fantastic food program on an on-going basis using donations that we receive.
 If you would like to give some money towards our food program, please click here

 Classroom Renovations and Resources